hharcolezi/multi-freq-ldpy/README.md

 ```

 ## Content
-Multi-Freq-LDPy covers the following tasks.
+Multi-Freq-LDPy and its modules are structured as follows.

 ```
 multi-freq-ldpy package